-Title of the Co ourse Credits Course Structure Pre-Requisite

-Course No.

-IEC04 POWER ELECTRONIC 4 3-0-2 A course in Power

-DRIVES Electronics and

-electrical machines.

-- To introduce basic concepts of load and drive interaction, speed control concepts of ac and dc drives, speed reversal, regenerative braking aspects, design methodology. - The student will be able to analyze, simulate and evaluate performance of variable speed drives.
+Title of the Cour se Credits Course Structure Pre-Requisite Course No. IEC04 POWER ELECTRONIC 4 3-0-2 A course in Power DRIVES Electronics and electrical machines.
+COURSE OUTCOMES (CO): • To introduce basic concepts of load and drive interaction, speed control concepts of ac and dc drives, speed reversa reversal, regenerative braking aspects, design methodology.

+• The student will be able to analyze, simulate and evaluate performance of variable speed drives.